Censorship of GitHub: ISP blockage

 The block message Russian GitHub users saw when trying to access the website on December 2, 2014 (Note: The text of the page consists of 4 reasons why the website breaks laws under the Russian Federation, and why therefore, the contents of the website are blocked.)

 On December 2, 2014, Roscomnadzor blocked GitHub due to it hosting various copies of a suicide manual.
 Because GitHub uses HTTPS, which encrypts data between a user's computer and GitHub's servers, Internet service providers (ISPs) were forced to block the whole website instead of the pages involved.
 Complying ISPs included: Beeline, MTS, MGTS and Megafon.
 Maxim Ksenzov, the Deputy Head of Roscomnadzor, said in a statement that the block was due to GitHub not complying with earlier takedown requests for the manual on October 10, 2014.
 GitHub was also momentarily blocked on October 2, 2014, until the original copy of the manual was deleted by its uploader.

 Banned content

 The manual in question was posted on March 23, 2014, and details 31 methods of suicide in Russian.
 (Note: The manual itself seems to be a translation of a text originating on Usenet.)
 It was added to a repository for a software library used for working with Windows filesystems and was forked by several users.
-The original copy was deleted by the owner on October 2, 2014, after numerous GitHub users complained because of a block by Roscomnadzor.
+The original copy was deleted by the owner on October 2, 2014, after numerous GitHub users complained because of a block by Roskomnadzor.
 (Note: However, because the original was forked, and Git keeps a history of changes, the file was still accessible on GitHub.)

 TechCrunch remarked that the manual seemed to be written as satire and includes methods such as "biting your tongue", "joining the military" or "getting a good gun" from a policeman.
 The takedown targeted the manual and its copies, as well as a reposted blog entry about suicide.